pip-services/pip-services-docs/content/en/dart/commons/refer/reference.md

 >  bool match(locator)

 - **locator**: dynamic - locator to match.
-- **returns**: bool - true if locators are matching and false it they don't.
+- **returns**: bool - true if locators are match and false it they don't.